If you purchase an independently reviewed product or service through a link on our website, STYLECASTER may receive an affiliate commission.

 Does Disney Plus have a free trial?

+No, Disney Plus does not have a free trial.
 Unfortunately, Disney Plus ended its free trial in 2020, but there’s still a way to watch shows like The Falcon and the Winter Soldier and movies like Mulan at no cost.
-Keep on reading below to find out some of the secret ways to secure a free trial for Disney Plus in 2021.
+Keep on reading below to find out some of the secret ways to secure a free trial for Disney Plus in 2022.

 If you’re a Verizon customer (or know someone who is), Verizon offers free Disney Plus subscription with its Unlimited plans (a.k.a.
 Get More Unlimited, Play More Unlimited, Verizon Plan Unlimited, Go Unlimited, Beyond Unlimited and Above Unlimited.)
 If you have one of these plans, you can sign-up for a free six-month Disney+ subscription (which saves you about $42.)
 Click here for Verizon’s FAQ on how to sign up for its free Disney+ subscription.